gemseo/gemseo/doc_src/_examples/mlearning/clustering_model/README.rst

 Clustering
 ~~~~~~~~~~

-How to create a clustering model.
+The purpose of a clustering model is
+to group training observations according to their similarities.